BUSINESS

 This type of insurance covers a broad range of risks that businesses face, such as slip-and-fall accidents, property damage caused by employees, or advertising injuries.
 General liability insurance is particularly important for businesses that regularly interact with customers, vendors, or other third parties.
 General liability insurance typically covers the costs of legal defense and damages awarded in the event of a covered claim.
 The policy can also cover medical expenses incurred by third parties, as well as the costs of repairing or replacing damaged property.

-In addition to providing financial protection, general liability insurance can also help businesses to build trust and credibility with customers and partners.
+General liability insurance can also help businesses to build trust and credibility with customers and partners.
 By having adequate insurance coverage, businesses can demonstrate their commitment to responsible and ethical business practices, and provide reassurance to those who interact with them.

 Also read: What is General liability insurance